stevob14/passivecash/index.md

 Finally, if you're ready to get started in earning dividends; Robinhood offers users a platform to invest in stocks, ETFs, options, and cryptocurrencies, all commission-free, right from your phone or desktop.
 In addition, Robinhood also offers fractional shares(ability to purchase a share like Amazon for as low as $1), cash management(earn interest on your uninvested cash), and DRIP(dividend reinvestment).
 Sign up at [Robinhood](https://join.robinhood.com/cynthic756) and we each receive a free stock valued between $3 and $150 - average is $10.

-### Annuities

-An annuity is an insurance contract that can be purchased from a financial institution.
-Investments can be made in lump sum or period payments.
-You can expect to receive a guaranteed cash flow for a fixed period or for the rest of your life dependent upon the structure of the annuity.

-There are two types of annuities, immediate and deferred.

-Lets say for example that you were to win the lottery and wanted to create an immediate cash flow.
-Purchasing an immediate annuity would be appropriate in this case.
-Deferred annuities are best purchased when you predict you may need cash flow in the future such as retirement.
-Perhaps social security won't be enough and you suspect you may need additional cash flow.

-Annuities can be structured as either fixed or variable.
-Fixed being more stable providing regular periodic payments while variable being less stable providing payments that are dependent upon the performance of the annuitie's investments.

-**Important to note that annuities are illiquid and subject to withdrawal penalties.** Therefore, annuities are not recommended for younger investors.

-You can estimate cash flow using Schwab's [Income Annuity Calculator](https://www.schwab.com/annuities/fixed-income-annuity-calculator).

 ### High Yield Savings Accounts

 High yield savings accounts are online accounts that pay multitudes more than a standard savings account.
 Lets say you have $100 dollars that you would like to deposit to a traditional savings account.
 On average, a traditional savings account may offer a .06% interest rate.
 This means that in 12 months, your $100 would be (100 * .0006) + 100 = $100.06.
 Now lets say you invest this same $100 in a high yield savings account.
 At the time of writing this article, the best interest rate offered is ~1.75%.
 This is ~29 times the average interest rate offered at a traditional savings account.
 In 12 months, your $100 would be (100 * .0175) + 100 = $101.75.